dan-bailey/docker-course-notes/README.md

     * images contain code/tools/runtimes
     * an image can be used to run multiple images
     * containers are based on images
+* running a pre-built image
+    * use a pre-existing image (ex.: DockerHub)
+    * '''docker run node'''